 Molokai Dandelion

-I have a deep affinity for the perennial Dandelion, but it took many years to find a variety that wanted to grow in Hawaii.
-Twenty seven years ago, I found a few plants growing under a tree on Molokai, brought the seeds home, planted them, and finally found a variety that was well adapted to Hawaii.
-Dandelions have a beneficial effect on the whole garden as their use in Biodynamic Agriculture attests.
-Their bitter greens are nutritious steamed or raw in salads, their flowers excellent for tea and pollinators, their root when roasted a great coffee substitute.
-Check out more benefits: https://www.healthline.com/nutrition/dandelion-benefits.
+I have a deep affinity for the perennial dandelion, but it took many years to find a variety that wanted to grow in Hawai'i.
+Twenty seven years ago, I found a few plants growing under a tree on Molokai, brought the seeds home and planted them, and finally found a variety that was well adapted to Hawaii.
+Dandelions have a beneficial effect on the whole garden, as their use in Biodynamic Agriculture attests.
+Their bitter greens are nutritious steamed or raw in salads, their flowers are excellent for tea and pollinators, and the root, when roasted makes a great coffee substitute.

-When I was a child, I remember my father on his knees every Saturday morning digging Dandelions out of his Dichondra lawn, but I look at them more like grandchildren, when they come up in an area I just leave them be.
-Watch a Dandelion unfold in a 2 min. time-lapse video: https://youtu.be/A6MZT7uf_5Y
+When I was a child, I remember my father on his knees every Saturday morning digging Dandelions out of his Dichondra lawn, but I look at them more like grandchildren and when they come up in an unexpected area I just let them be.

 Cultivation: